-- Become knowledgeable about college programs, policies and procedures, and utilize available University resources and services.
+- Become knowledgeable about University programs, policies, and procedures, and utilize available resources and services.

 - Ask questions if you do not understand an issue or have a specific concern.

-- Keep a personal record of your progress toward meeting academic goals.
+- Keep a personal record of your progress toward completing degree requirements and meeting academic goals.

-Accept responsibility for your decisions and actions (or inactions) that affect your educational progress and goals.
+- Accept responsibility for the decisions and actions (or inactions) that affect your educational progress and goals.

 Expectations for Academic Advisors

-- Understand and effectively communicate the curriculum, graduation requirements and policies and procedures to provide helpful and appropriate advice and mentoring.
+- Understand and effectively communicate the curriculum, graduation requirements, and policies and procedures.

-- Be available, approachable and personable.
-Demonstrate concern for and an interest in students’ success.
+- Demonstrate concern for and an interest in students’ success.

 - Assist students in working closely with their faculty mentors and their professors.